YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ## 1. Test Environment

-To ensure the fix is architecture-agnostic and not specific to the author's local environment, a secondary validation instance was provisioned on Oracle Cloud.
+To ensure the fix is architecture-agnostic and not specific to my local environment, I provisioned a secondary validation instance on Oracle Cloud.

 * **OS:** Ubuntu 24.04.2 LTS
 * **Kernel:** Linux 6.8.0-1022-oracle x86_64